MicrosoftDocs/architecture-center/docs/guide/hpc/netapp-files-sas-content.md

 The storage contents are replicated without the use of any compute infrastructure resources, and the destination region doesn't need to run the SAS software.
 The destination VMs don't need to be running to support this scenario.

 The following architecture shows how the storage content on Azure NetApp Files is replicated to a second region, where the storage is populated with a replica of the production data.
-If there's a failover, the secondary region is brought online, and the virtual machines are started so production can resume in the second region.
-You need to reroute traffic to the second region by reconfiguring load-balancers that aren't shown in the diagram.
+If there's a failover, the secondary region is brought online, and the VMs are started so production can resume in the second region.
+You need to reroute traffic to the second region by reconfiguring load balancers that aren't shown in the diagram.

 :::image type="content" source="media/replication.png" alt-text="Diagram that shows an architecture with cross-region replication." lightbox="media/replication.png ":::